QCaudron/psrg_qso_party/index.md

 ## Prizes

 The top five stations will each receive a gift card, courtesy of the PSRG !
 Keep an eye on this website for a leaderboard.

+## <a name="appendix"></a> FAQ

+#### Digital modes

+- The various digital modes that allow the complete exchange to be done are allowed.
+These include PSK, RTTY, Olivia, Hellschreiber and similar modes which allow input from your keyboard.
+- There are digital modes with automated exchanges, like FT8; these do not support the complete exchange required for this QSO Party and are therefore not accepted.
+- The various mode derivatives ( PSK31, PSK63, PSK125; or Feld Hell, Slow Hell, Feld Hell X9; etc. ) count as a single mode for the purpose of the QSO Party; in the Mode column of your log, simply list the main type of mode ( "PSK", "Hellschreiber", etc. ).
+A contact using PSK31 and another using PSK63 with the same station will not count as two contacts.